ngshaohui/pyclara/[WIP] list_manipulation.md

 1. function that takes in an element and returns a `bool`
 2. iterable

-Only the elements that fulfil a predicate are kept
+Only the elements that fulfil a predicate are kept in the final collection

 ```python
 def is_even(num: int) -> bool: